uprm-research-resto/coliform-project/README.md

 TemperatureStringValues, TemperatureRawNumbers = getTempList()
 ```
-Where the first value is a string in the following format, for 3 OneWires:
+Where the first value, ```TemperatureStringValues``` is a string in the following format, for 3 OneWires:
 ```python
 '21.312\n32.321\n43.232'
 ```